tctimmeh/htpc-launcher/docs/contrib.rst

 Executing the Tests
 -------------------

-Run the HTPC Launcher tests by executing this command from the project root directory:
+Run the |appName| tests by executing this command from the project root directory:

 :command:`make test`

 Building Installation Package
 -----------------------------

-The HTPC Launcher source code includes a python :file:`setup.py` file to create a python installation package.
+The |appName| source code includes a python :file:`setup.py` file to create a python installation package.
 The Distribute_ python packaging library provides some additional functionality to the standard setup.py file.
 Here are some common operations that can performed using the setup.py file.